NicMcPhee/simple-search/README.md

 # simple-search

-A Clojure implementation of a some simple heuristic search tools for the Spring, 2016, Evolutionary Computation and Artificial Intelligence class.
+A Clojure implementation of a some simple heuristic search tools for the Evolutionary Computation and Artificial Intelligence class at the University of Minnesota, Morris.
 Students will clone this and add functionality as the semester progresses.

 ## How to run the tests